Fall Chemical Solutions

 • Stops the weeds that are up and growing while providing residual control of those that germinate later.

-• Flexible application options and the avility to mix with liquid fertilizer or impregnate on dry fertilizer.
+• Flexible application options and the ability to mix with liquid fertilizer or impregnate on dry fertilizer.

 • Mixes easily with liquid UAN.